Jubilee vs Oyster

 Datejust

-Modern, clean esthetic
+Modern, clean aesthetic

 Traditional, elegant appearance